Third Militarism: Dictatorship, 1936–1939

-Using a system of torture and arrest, Benavides managed to nullify any threat against the regime, ruling over a relatively stable Peru until 1939.
+Using a system of torture and arrest, Benavides nullified any threat against the regime, ruling over a relatively stable Peru until 1939.
 Improving economic conditions as well as a greater understanding of the populace's problems helped in this regard.
-Paquita Peña in his second volume of El Mariscal Benavides (Note: The book was in collaboration with Alberto Ferreyros and Zárate Lescano) described the development of Peru during the Benavides dictatorship as "never ceasing", becoming "increasingly more significant and consistent".
+Paquita Peña de Benavides, in his second volume of El Mariscal Benavides (Note: The book was in collaboration with Alberto Ferreyros and Zárate Lescano) described the development of Peru during the Benavides dictatorship as "never ceasing", becoming "increasingly more significant and consistent".

 Following the elections, failed attempts were made by both APRA and the UR to rebel against the annulation of the results.
 APRA attempted to seize a military base in Lima and a police station in Ancón district in October, while Luis A. Flores and General Cirilo H. Ortega of the Revolutionary Union were implicated in a plot to overthrow Benavides.
 Flores was deported along with 8 other associates.
 The UR still believed that since the vote count had not been fully completed, an electoral victory was still possible.
-Groups that supported Jorge Prado and Villaran as well as El Comercio and La Prensa remained complicit with the annulation.

-From 1937 to 1939, the UR would be in active opposition to Benavides, while also going through political fragmentation with Cirilo H. Ortega leading his own faction against Flores' supporters.
-By 1939, the party was split into two separate camps.
+From 1937 to 1939, the UR would be in active opposition to Benavides, while also going through political fragmentation, with Cirilo H. Ortega leading his own faction against Flores' supporters.
+By 1939, the party was split into two camps.

-Though APRA continued to operate underground, mainly in Lima while it's higher-ups were in exile, it also gained a stronghold in rural areas like towns and villages.
+Though APRA continued to operate underground, mainly in Lima while its higher-ups were in exile, it also gained a stronghold in rural areas like towns and villages.
 APRA's messaging and beliefs resonated with almost all classes in these areas, who had ideals of attacking corrupt elites who they believed had stayed in power for too long.
-Historians have argued that APRA played a key role in redefining provincial and local politics, in areas such as the Sierra.

-Through Law N° 8463, the executive branch of the government was allowed to assume the powers of the legislative branch, blurring the political structure of the country.
+Through Law No. 8463, the executive branch of the government was allowed to assume the powers of the legislative.

 For the entirety of his dictatorial rule, Benavides' had no political opposition, though he did not have support from civilian groups either.
 Although the regime was able to improve the quality of the armed forces, its loyalty was never entirely secured as subversion by APRA and other civilian groups continued.
 In September 1938, Haya de la Torre claimed that if economic conditions worsened, Benavides would quickly be overthrown, proclaiming: "The army will come to me for support, since I have many partisans among the officers, particularly the younger ones".
 At the start of 1939, many believed that Benavides would not end his term.